- Things to Do

 30 Rockefeller Center (30 Rockefeller Plaza, West 50th Street between 5th and 6th Avenue)

 Remember when the characters in Seinfeld, a show about nothing, visited NBC to pitch their idea for a show about nothing?
-That all went down at the real life NBC studios at “30 Rock” inside the Rockefeller Center, which also boasts “Top of the Rock” – one of the best top-floor viewing decks in the city.
+That all went down at the real-life NBC studios at “30 Rock” located inside Rockefeller Center.

 Mendy’s Kosher Delicatessen (37 West 48th Street at the Rockefeller Center, between 5th and 6th Avenue)